maxloopinmok/weekly-report/22 - 2024 Monday September 16 to Sunday September 22.md

 - I briefly read parts of the book "Ben Graham Was a Quant: Raising the IQ of the Intelligent Investor".
 - I sorted my Yahoo emails.
 - I watched today's news on Channel 5 and CNA.
-- I read parts of these videos:
+- I watched parts of these videos:
     - https://www.youtube.com/watch?v=TeB7RwfaVH0
     - https://www.youtube.com/watch?v=ucfaq2HtR4w